 I can see clearly now the crud has gone!

 It’s easy to install a piece of local exhaust ventilation equipment and think that is that.
 The installation has happened and it’s doing its job.
-Of course, with a well installed ventilation system it should operate well.
-But, like anything, which is designed to protect the health of the workforce, proper planned maintenance and servicing is vital if you want to ensure that it continuously works as well today as it did on the day it was first installed.
+Of course, with an installed ventilation system it should operate well.
+But, like anything which is designed to protect the health of the workforce, proper planned maintenance and servicing is vital if you want to ensure that it continuously works as well today as it did on the day it was first installed.
 Ventilation systems can often have their lifespan extended if maintenance is regular, which is often just a case of pre-planning.

 So, why does it pay to have planned, preventative maintenance in place?